MEAN-Script-Org/Autowise-Loan-Tracker/README.md

     * _custom-filters.js:_ drives functionality of the admin loan filtering
     * _factory.js:_ handles requests from the client to the server and back.
 Methods defined here are used in nearly every controller
     * _login.controller.js:_ drives functionality of the login and registration view
-    * _nav.controller.js:_ drives functionality of webiste navigation
+    * _nav.controller.js:_ drives functionality of website navigation
     * _permissions.controller.js:_ drives functionality of the super admin edit account permissions view
     * _warranties.controller.js:_ drives functionality of the customer warranties request view
-  + css: files of css stylings
+  + css: files of CSS styles
-  + dependencies: Angular javascript dependencies
+  + dependencies: Angular JavaScript dependencies
-  + fonts: fonts used by the css stylings
+  + fonts: fonts used by the CSS styles
-  + js: additional javascript dependences
+  + js: additional JavaScript dependences
-  + partials: smaller chuncks of HTML content included by the main views
+  + partials: smaller chunks of HTML content incorporated into main views
+    * _header.ejs:_ Global HTML `<head>` content
+    * _footer.ejs:_ Global JavaScript dependencies
+    * _nav.ejs:_ Navigation bar atop each page
-    * _accordion-comments.ejs:_ HTML for loan comment functionality
+    * _accordion-comments.ejs:_ HTML for loan content and comments functionality
-    * _account-contact-autowise.ejs:_ ??
+    * _account-contact-autowise.ejs:_ **TODO** Delete this file if there's no use for it
     * _actions-row.ejs:_ action buttons appearing under the header of a loan visible to admins
     * _admin-filters.ejs:_ admin loan filtering and search bar
-    * _buyers-order.ejs:_ dialog displaying the Buyer's Order
+    * _buyers-order.ejs:_ popup displaying the Buyer's Order
-    * _footer.ejs:_ script include statements used in main views
-    * _google_buttons.ejs:_ admin loan create/edit buttons
+    * _google_buttons.ejs:_ admin loan hover create/edit/delete buttons
-    * _header.ejs:_ ??
-    * _modals.ejs:_ various modal dialogs
+    * _modals.ejs:_ various modals/popups/dialogs
-    * _nav.ejs:_ website navigation in the top right corner of each page
-    * _progress-row.ejs:_ unused now??
+    * _progress-row.ejs:_ unused now?? -> will be used for customer view
     * _warranty-row.ejs:_ the warranty plan on a loan under the loan header
   + resources: images and other miscellaneous files
   + _account.ejs:_ user account information view